-Miah is an active, energetic and strong-willed 3-year-old who doesn’t let anything get in her way.
+Miah is an active, energetic and talkative 7-year-old who doesn’t let anything get in her way.

 “If I had to sum Miah up in one word,” says her mother Stephanie, “it would be determined!”

-Today, Miah can do things her mother and father, Jeremiah, never would have dreamed possible when they first learned she had myelomeningocele, the most common and severe form of spina bifida, just 18 weeks into their pregnancy with her.
+Today, Miah can do things her mother and father, Jeremiah, never would have dreamed possible — like run, ride horses and pedal dirt bikes — when they first learned she had myelomeningocele, the most common and severe form of spina bifida, just 18 weeks into their pregnancy with her.

 Myelomeningocele (MMC) is a birth defect in which part of the developing spine fails to close properly, leaving the spinal cord and surrounding nerves exposed to amniotic fluid through a hole in the back.
 This exposure causes damage that can result in a variety of issues, including bladder and bowel problems, paralysis, and weakness or loss of feeling below the location of the opening.